sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

-Admins no longer have to wait for an external service to finish syncing before moving off of the configuration page.
+Admins no longer have to wait for an external service to finish syncing before navigating away from the configuration page.
 Previously, this was problematic for customers adding external services with lots of repositories.
-Now, the syncing continues in the background and progress is reflected to admins in the syncing status indicator.
+Now, the syncing continues in the background and progress is shown to admins in the global navigation bar’s syncing status indicator.

-The experimental repository syncing status indicator announced in 3.5 has been improved in performance and information shown, so we are making the experimental flag on by default.
-The syncing status indicator now handles large scales of repositories, has been updated to only show the number of repositories remaining to be cloned, and will be shown to all site admins.
+The experimental repository syncing status indicator announced in 3.5 has been improved enough to turn this feature on for all site admins by default.
+Improvements include handling scale of 30,000+ repositories, and only showing the number of repositories remaining to be cloned.

-## Easily exclude GitHub repositories from syncing with regexp
+## Easily exclude GitHub repositories from syncing (by regexp)

 The `github.exclude` setting in [GitHub external service config](https://docs.sourcegraph.com/admin/external_service/github#configuration) has been expanded to handle regular expressions using `{"pattern": "^topsecretrepogroup/.*"}`.

-Previously, only names or ids could be specified.
-Now, it is easier to exclude entire groups of repositories, for example repositories containing secrets, or data projects that aren’t relevant for code browsing.
+Previously, only names or IDs could be specified.
+Now, it is easier to exclude entire groups of repositories, such as repositories containing secrets, or data projects that aren’t relevant for code browsing.

 ## Meet us in person at GopherCon!

-Our remote first team from around the world is coming together at GopherCon next week.
+Our remote-first team from around the world is coming together at GopherCon next week.
 We are looking forward to seeing our friends in the Go community, so make sure to find us while you’re there!

 ## 3.6 Changelog